Canadian Pacific Railway Limited (CP) attracts a new wave of investors despite economic turmoil - The Dwinnex

 Revenue Estimates

-19 analysts predict $1.79B in revenue for the current quarter.
+It is expected that $90B in revenue will be generated in the current quarter, according to 19 analysts.
 It ranges from a high estimate of $2.59B to a low estimate of $1.64B.
 As of the current estimate, Canadian Pacific Railway Limited’s year-ago sales were $1.38B, an estimated increase of 30.10% from the year-ago figure.
 For the next quarter, 18 analysts are estimating revenue of $2.12B, an increase of 31.50% over than the figure of $30.10% in the same quarter last year.
 There is a high estimate of $2.78B for the next quarter, whereas the lowest estimate is $1.71B.

 A total of 24 analysts have provided revenue estimates for CP’s current fiscal year.
 The highest revenue estimate was $10.43B, while the lowest revenue estimate was $6.79B, resulting in an average revenue estimate of $8.2B.
 In the same quarter a year ago, actual revenue was $6.55B, up 25.20% from the average estimate.
 Based on 24 analysts’ estimates, the company’s revenue will be $8.98B in the next fiscal year.
 The high estimate is $12.29B and the low estimate is $7.05B.
 The average revenue growth estimate for next year is up 9.40% from the average revenue estimate for this year.